Frequently Asked Questions

 Here are some questions that people often have when facing non–small cell lung cancer and considering treatment with RYBREVANT®.
 If you have questions about a specific word or term, check the glossary below.

 Antibodies are protective proteins that help detect harmful substances and diseases such as cancers.
-They are made naturally by your immune system and can also be man made.
+They are made naturally by your immune system and can also be man-made.
 Man-made antibodies used to treat cancer have a specific target on a cancer cell that they aim to find, attach to, and attack.

 A biomarker is any molecule that can help show when your body is working normally or abnormally.
 This includes mutations in certain cells associated with advanced NSCLC.